joetex/LeaderboardDB/README.md

 #### Todo
 - Optimize the MinMaxTree to serialize into filesystem storage
 - Reduce node memory
-- Improve searching through lists inside a children or node to find score in O(log N)
+- Improve searching through lists inside a leaf or node to find score in O(log N)

 #### Sample Output